catalyzeio/stratum-docs/environment-metrics.md

 summary: See what metrics are available in The Platform.
 ---
 # Platform Metrics
-We currently have The Platform metrics feature turned off.
-We're working hard to get this turned back on for all customers.
+Metrics are currently unavailable in the dashboard.
+We're working hard to get this fixed for all customers.
 We're targeting the end of August for an official re-release.
 In the meantime please use the `metrics` CLI command.

 <!-- # The Platform Environment Metrics
 the Platform Dashboard includes comprehensive metrics for your environment's services.